NolanNicholson/GunCon2-MiSTer/README.md

 Using the Sinden as an emulated GunCon 2 should give excellent performance on all lightgun-compatible cores, without any of the tracking issues or brightness dependence of the original GunCon 2, and without the need for a CRT.

+# Credits

+This GunCon 2 driver was originally created by beardypig with the assistance of Rubén Tomás and the RGB-Pi development team.
+You can find the main version of the driver at https://github.com/beardypig/guncon2 .
+Many thanks to them for developing an excellent driver, and for making it open-source and publicly available so that as many people as possible can enjoy some good CRT shooting.

+Thanks to sonik_br, Freddo, wickerwaka, and alanswx for testing, technical advice, and encouragement.